-This document serves as a basic installation and usage guide for the Intel Data Center GPU Max compute nodes at the Lichtenberg II high-performance cluster at TU-Darmstadt.
-There are five nodes available with four accelerators (i.e., GPUs) each.
+This document serves as a basic installation and usage guide for the Intel Data Center GPU Max compute nodes at the Lichtenberg II high-performance cluster at TU-Darmstadt, formerly called also "Ponte Vecchio" nodes and sometimes abbreviated as PVC.
+There are five nodes available with four accelerators (i.e., GPUs) each, albeit, at the time of writing, only two are available (gpqd0004 and gpqd0005).
 This guide applies to Red Hat Enterprise Linux version 9.41.
-You can check the release with "cat /etc/redhat-release".
+You can check the release with cat /etc/redhat-release.
 At the time of writing, there are frequent updates and changes in many different contexts: in the PyTorch and Tensorflow frameworks, in the Intel GPU support and in how we manage the software stack.
 Therefore, we recommend to always check and use the latest version of this document.